Rosalina (Mario): Super Mario series

-In Super Mario Galaxy, Bowser kidnaps Princess Peach by removing her castle from the ground with Peach still inside, and also attacks the Comet Observatory, where Rosalina lives with her adopted Lumas, and steals its main source of fuel: Power Stars.
+In Super Mario Galaxy, Bowser kidnaps Princess Peach by raising her castle from the ground with Peach still inside, and also attacks the Comet Observatory, where Rosalina lives with her adopted Lumas, and steals its main source of fuel: Power Stars.
 Rosalina asks Mario to retrieve the lost Power Stars; in return she promises to help him save Princess Peach.
 Once Mario retrieves enough Power Stars, Rosalina is able to turn her Comet Observatory into a comet and drive Mario to the center of the universe, where Bowser keeps the kidnapped Princess Peach.
 After Bowser is defeated by Mario, Bowser's galaxy at the center of the universe collapses into a supermassive black hole, devouring everything in its path, including Princess Peach's castle, Rosalina's Comet Observatory and Bowser's airships.
 All of Rosalina's Lumas throw themselves into the black hole in order to stop it.
 After this, Rosalina appears to Mario, explaining to him about the circle of life and the death and rebirth of stars; it is implicit in her explanation that the universe and all the Lumas are to be reborn.
-Afterwards, she is gone and Mario, as well as Bowser and Peach, wake up back in the Mushroom Kingdom again.
+Afterwards, she leaves and Mario, as well as Bowser and Peach, wake up back in the Mushroom Kingdom again.
 Once 120 Power Stars in the game are collected, Rosalina delivers a thank you message to the player, promising to watch over them from beyond the stars.
 In a backstory which is unlocked gradually as the game progresses, Rosalina tells the story of how she was a girl who travelled in a spaceship to help a lost Luma find its parents, hiding the fact that she herself had lost her own mother.
-As Rosalina starts to feel lonely, numerous other Lumas soon come to join her, and she learns that their purpose in life to eventually transform into other things.
+As Rosalina starts to feel lonely, numerous other Lumas soon come to join her, and she learns that their purpose in life is to eventually transform into other things.
 Rosalina decides to build a house for her new family, which soon becomes the Comet Observatory.